Patch of Invisibility: Naturalistic Physical Black-Box Adversarial Attacks on Object Detectors

 \section{Method}

-Our objective is to generate \textit{physically plausible} adversarial patches, which are performant and appear \textit{realistic}---\textit{without the use of gradients nor surrogate-models}.
-An adversarial patch is a specific type of attack, where an image is modified by adding a small, local pattern that engenders missclassification.
-The goal of such an attack is to intentionally mislead a model into making an incorrect prediction or decision.
+Our goal is to generate \textit{universal} adversarial patches that are both effective and appear \textit{naturalistic}, while avoiding the use of gradients and surrogate models.
+An adversarial patch is a specific type of attack where a small, local pattern is added to an image to cause a model to make incorrect predictions.
+Formally, given a model $f_\theta$, a dataset $\mathcal{D}$ of \textit{(image, label)} pairs, a loss function $\mathcal{L}$, and a norm $\Vert \cdot \Vert_p$, the objective of a \textit{universal adversarial attack} is formulated as follows:

+where $\delta$ is the perturbation added to the clean input images $(x,y) \in \mathcal{D}$, and $\epsilon$ is the maximal allowed perturbation.
+Essentially, we aim to find a perturbation, $\delta$, with norm not exceeding $\epsilon$, such that it maximizes the loss $\mathcal{L}$.
+When added to the clean images, the model $f_\theta$ is eventually induced to make a mistake.
+Our algorithm uses the above objective, as seen in \autoref{es-algorithm}.

-By ``physically plausible'' we mean patches that not only work digitally, but also in the physical world, e.g., when printed---and used.
-The space of possible adversarial patches is huge, and with the aim of reducing it to afford a successful search process, we chose to use pretrained GAN generators.
-By manipulating the latent representation of the GAN, adversarial perturbations can be crafted more efficiently and effectively.
-The reduced dimensionality of the latent space renders exploration and optimization faster; at the same time, capturing meaningful and semantically rich representations allows for fine-grained control over the attack's attributes.
-Generative modeling capabilities facilitate the generation of diverse adversarial examples.
-Furthermore, the images generated by the GAN look more natural then optimizing directly in pixel space using gradients \citep{brown2017adversarial,lee2019physical}, which makes the detection of such an attack much more difficult.
+The challenge lies in the vast space of possible adversarial patches.
+To make the search process more efficient, we utilize pretrained GANs.
+By searching through the latent space of a GAN, we can craft adversarial perturbations more effectively.
+The latent space of the GAN is significantly smaller than the pixel space of images, which simplifies the optimization process.
+Additionally, the images generated by the GAN often look more natural compared to directly optimizing in pixel space, making such attacks harder to detect \citep{brown2017adversarial,lee2019physical}.